chrvadala/docker-compose-examples/wordpress/README.md

 # docker-compose for [Wordpress](https://wordpress.org/)
 [This project](https://github.com/chrvadala/docker-compose-examples)
-intend to collect a collection of common docker-compose use case.
+intends to collect common docker-compose use cases.
-Each example can be used as boilerplate.
+Each example can be used as a boilerplate.

 ## Getting started